 The validity of a Work Permit in Singapore is normally two years, but it can be shorter if it is due to the passport expiration of the worker, for example, the validity of the work permit will be one month before the passport expires Or, it could be the duration of the security bond, for example, before the security bond expires, the work permit will be valid for two months.

 Cancelling of Singapore Work Permit

-Cost of repatriation must be paid by the employer in Singapore and all outstanding salary payment and employment issues need to be settled prior to the worker’s departure.
+The cost of repatriation must be paid by the employer in Singapore and all outstanding salary payments and employment issues need to be settled prior to the worker’s departure.

 Call us to enquire more today.